ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/ornl/MultiLevelErasure/20230531-zhiyanw/index.md

   preview_only: false
 ---

 Hi!
 My name is Alex, an undergraduate student at the University of Chicago.
-As part of the [Reproducible Evaluation of Multi-level Erasure Coding](/project/osre23/ornl/MultiLevelErasure), my [proposal](https://docs.google.com/document/d/1dO1aING1QcSB---XklzUjNz0usVh7qWffVGC3GZq2AE/edit?usp=sharing) under the mentorship of **John Bent** and **Anjus George** aims to build a platform to reproducibly evaluate the performance and durability of MLEC (Multi-Level Erasure Coding) for large-scale storage systems under different design configurations.
+As part of the [Reproducible Evaluation of Multi-level Erasure Coding](/project/osre23/ornl/MultiLevelErasure), my [proposal](https://docs.google.com/document/d/1dO1aING1QcSB---XklzUjNz0usVh7qWffVGC3GZq2AE/edit?usp=sharing) under the mentorship of  {{% mention john.bent %}} and {{% mention georgea %}} aims to build a platform to reproducibly evaluate the performance and durability of MLEC (Multi-Level Erasure Coding) for large-scale storage systems under different design configurations.

 To provide some context, Erasure Coding (EC) is a common approach to protect data from disk failures.
 Data centers nowadays increasingly use Multi-Level Erasure Coding (MLEC), a newly developed erasure coding method that aims to deal with the drawbacks of Single-Level Erasure Coding (SLEC).
 Despite its increasing popularity, there have not been many systematic studies to analyze and evaluate MLEC, which is the focus of this project.